 4. Boyce-Codd Normal Form (BCNF)

-It is an extension of third normal forms that’s why it also is known as 3.5 Normal form.
-So, to a table to be in BCNF it should satisfy two conditions.
+It is an extension of the Third Normal Form, and that’s why it also is known as the 3.5 Normal form.
+For a table to be in BCNF, it should satisfy the following two conditions:

-- The table should be in 3rd Normal form
+- The table should be in the Third Normal form.

-- And, for any dependency, A —> B, and A should be a super key.
+- For any dependency, A ---> B, and A should be a super key.

-The main objective of a prime-attributes is, we can access the non-prime attributes, but what if using a non-prime attribute, we can access a prime attribute, if this happens it would violet the second condition of the BCNF.
+The main objective of a prime attribute is to let us access the non-prime attributes, but what if using a non-prime attribute, we can access a prime attribute.
+If this happens, it would violate the second condition of the BCNF.

 5. Fourth Normal Form

-A table to be in 4th Normal form it should follow two conditions:
+For a table to be in Fourth Normal Form, it should satisfy the following two conditions:

-- The table should follow all the condition of BCNF
+- The table should follow all the conditions of BCNF.

 What is Multivalued Dependency?

-If these three conditions arise in a table then it would be considered as a multi-valued dependency:
+If these three conditions arise in a table, it would be considered a multi-valued dependency:

 - The table should have at least three columns.

-If all these three conditions are true in a table then there is a Multi-valued dependency in that table and that table does not satisfy the 4th normal form.
+If all the above three conditions are true in a table, there is a multivalued dependency in that table and that table does not satisfy the Fourth Normal Form.

-So this is all about normalization in DBMS, which removes the data redundancy.
-These Normalization forms are used to design the structure for the database so we cloud have an Optimal database with minimum data redundancy.
-Though creating a database that follows all these forms is a tough and challenging task for a Database manager.
+So this is all about normalization in DBMS, which helps to eliminate or minimize data redundancy.
+The Normalization forms that we discussed above are used to design the structure for the database so that we could have an optimal database with minimum data redundancy.
+Though creating a database that follows all these forms is a challenging task for a Database Manager.